test-editor/test-editor.github.io/te_markdown/heroes-create-parameterized-testcase.md

 ### Loading Data from JSON and YAML Files

 Both JSON and YAML files allow for a hierarchical structure of the contained data, that can be useful for more complex test data.
 The two formats allow to model basically the same kinds of structures, just with different notations.
+To load data in these formats, the `ParameterizedTesting` component offers corresponding data loading steps, e.g. `load from JSON file "org/testeditor/heroes/heroes.json"` and `load from YAML file "org/testeditor/heroes/heroes.yaml"`.

 This is how you can express the data we have been using throughout this tutorial as JSON:
 ```
 [
 	{ "name": "Sancho", "listEntry": "21 Sancho" },